-Do’s in Rome – With my insider tips you will become familiar with Rome and learn what to do and what not to miss.
+Do’s in Rome – With our insider tips you will become familiar with Rome and learn what to do and what not to miss.

 Important! – the location of the hotel

 The location of the hotel is crucial for your vacation.
-So my first insider tip is: Find a hotel in the center.
+So our first insider tip is: Find a hotel in the center.
 Being able to immerse yourself in the life of the city at any time of the day or night is priceless!
 You can walk to most attractions and are not dependent on public transport.
-I have put together the best zones on my page Hotels in Rome.
+We have put together the best zones on our page Hotels in Rome.
 The hotels at Termini Station, for example, are usually cheaper, but they are quite far from the center.

 Get up early